How Many People Die in Car Accidents?

 Reading about car accidents and roadside fatalities is a morbid exercise, but it’s also an eye-opener.
 If more drivers understood the risks, maybe the road would be a bit safer for all of us.

-- With annual premiums of $2,878, Michigan is the most expensive state for auto insurance.
+- WWith average full coverage premiums of $3,852, Florida has overtaken Michigan as the most expensive state for auto insurance.

 - Texas is the #1 state for motor vehicle fatalities.